SAT: Percentiles for verbal and math scores (1969–70)

-The mean verbal score was 461 for students staking the SAT, 383 for the sample of all students.
+The mean verbal score was 461 for students taking the SAT, 383 for the sample of all students.

 The mathematical scores for 1969–70 were broken out by gender rather than reported as a whole; the mean math score for boys was 415, for girls 378.
 The differences for the nationally sampled population for math (not shown in table) were similar to those for the verbal section.

 Ceilings and trends

 The version of the SAT administered before April 1995 had a very high ceiling.
 For example, in the 1985–1986 school year, only 9 students out of 1.7 million test takers obtained a score of 1600.

-In 2015 the average score for the Class of 2015 was 1490 out of a maximum 2400.
+In 2015 the average score for the class of 2015 was 1490 out of a maximum 2400.
 That was down 7 points from the previous class's mark and was the lowest composite score of the past decade.